soc2 vs hipaa

 Naturally, if you’re en route to your destination and you pass important landmarks along the way, it makes sense to grasp the opportunity and stop while you’re there.
 The same principle applies to SOC 2 mapping.
 Simultaneously tackling both HIPAA and SOC 2 requirements can save your organization time, money, and resource allocation.
 It’s important to note, however, that AICPA’s SOC 2 mapping recognizes the overlap between security frameworks and highlights similar controls and policies that could benefit from multiple compliance frameworks.
 This ensures an effective and efficient approach toward compliance.

-Automate compliance with Scytale
+Automate Compliance with Scytale

 Ultimately, achieving compliance with HIPAA or SOC 2 is not a simple, quick process.
 However, it doesn’t have to be an overly burdensome task either.
 With Scytale’s automated solutions, you can streamline and simplify the process of attaining HIPAA compliance, SOC 2 compliance, or both, keeping you ahead of the compliance curve efficiently.